Characterization of drive-induced unwanted state transitions in superconducting circuits: Inelastic scattering involving spurious modes

 In the section above, we have discussed only single quantum excitations and relaxations mediated by spurious electromagnetic modes.
 However, this mechanism additionally introduces channels for multi-quanta excitations of the transmon through higher-order mixing processes.
 We discuss these processes in detail in Sec.~\ref{sec:extrinsic_multi_photon}.
 In general, for each spurious mode coupled to the transmon, a transition can occur if the resonance condition $\left(\tilde\omega_{i(i+\ell)}+m \omega_s = n\omega_d,\;\forall\{\ell,m,n\}\in \mathbb{Z}\right)$ is satisfied, where $\omega_s$ is the frequency of the spurious mode.
-The symmetry of the transmon potential imposes a selection rule for these transitions, allowing only those where $(\ell+m+n)$ is even~\footnote{Non-zero offset charge breaks this selection rule.
-But these symmetry-breaking transition are still suppressed if the resonance only involves first few transmon states}.
-To identify all the modes that participate in such processes, we perform a finite element electromagnetic simulation of the package up to $30$ GHz.
+The symmetry of the transmon potential ideally imposes a selection rule for these transitions, allowing only those where $(\ell+m+n)$ is even.
+Note that this selection rule can be broken under non-zero offset charge. \cite{Fechant2025} To identify all the modes that participate in such processes, we perform a finite element electromagnetic simulation of the package up to $30$ GHz.
 These simulated eigenmodes explain the family of transitions \textbf{A}, \textbf{D}, \textbf{G}, \textbf{I}, \textbf{J}, and \textbf{N}, within a leading- order perturbation theory and a quartic approximation of the transmon potential.
 We label these transitions by bold magenta letters in Fig.~\ref{fig:landscape}(c).
-See Appendix.~\ref{sec:extrinsic_hfss} for details on how we identify and label these transitions through RF simulations.
+See Appendix~\ref{sec:extrinsic_hfss} for details on how we identify and label these transitions through RF simulations.
 Our findings underscore that package modes, even far above the frequency of the qubit, can contribute significantly to DUST.
-For example, the package mode EM9 at $27$ GHz is responsible for the resonant feature \textbf{N} in Fig.~\ref{fig:landscape}(c).
+For example, the package mode EM9 around $28$ GHz is responsible for the resonant feature \textbf{N} in Fig.~\ref{fig:landscape}(c).
 Hence, it is important to engineer the frequencies of these parasitic modes and simulate their impact on the driven circuit while designing the layout.